KevinEpps/Pierson-Moskowitz-SWH-LA-Calculator/README.md

 # Output
 The script will output the following information:

-Measured significant wave height
+Measured significant wave height,
-Pierson-Moskowitz significant wave height
+Pierson-Moskowitz significant wave height,
-Centroid of the measured wave spectrum
+Centroid of the measured wave spectrum,
-Centroid of Pierson-Moskowitz spectrum
+Centroid of Pierson-Moskowitz spectrum,
-Effective significant wave height
+Effective significant wave height,
 It will also display a plot of the length-adjusted wave height over time.

 # Contributing